sarath3192/rust-l4re-toolchain/README.md

 Rust Toolchain for L4Re
 =======================

-This build the Rust compiler by taking the relevant Rust compiler components with a few L4Re adoptions.
+This builds the Rust compiler by taking the relevant Rust compiler components with a few L4Re adoptions.

 If you do not want the script to change your Rust environment, call: